cleavenworth/slackify/README.md

 The setup script must be run with sudo.
 Run as follows, replacing $slacktoken with the token you received from the site above.
 `sudo ./setup.sh $slacktoken`

+### Remove or unload
+Run `sudo ./uninstall.sh` to remove all components from their installed locations and unload the LaunchDaemon.
+If you'd just like to unload the LaunchDaemon temporarily run `launchctl unload -w /Library/LaunchDaemons/com.cleavenworth.slackify.plist`